 - Olorunsogo Power Plant – 676 MW available

 - Alaoji Power Plant – 451 MW available

-To help boost local energy and security throughout Africa, GE Power and Water recently unveiled its Distributed Power business for Africa during an event in Lagos, Nigeria.
+In 2014, to help boost local energy and security, GE Power and Water unveiled its Distributed Power business for Africa in 2014 during an event in Lagos, Nigeria.
 Distributed Power is power generated at or near the point of use, on or off the grid, providing communities throughout the continent with more reliable, local energy supplies to promote greater economic development and security.

 GE has partnered with the Nigerian Federal Ministry of Health, the United States Agency for International Developing and others to create an innovative healthcare system to reduce preventable child-maternal deaths in Nigeria.
 GE has built specialized hospitals for women, and is committed to modernizing the healthcare system in Nigeria with up-to-date medical equipment, with emphasis on diagnostic tools.
 GE is dedicated to increasing global accessibility to quality healthcare, and is investing in sustainable forms of medical technology.

 GE Healthcare footprint in Nigeria includes the following:

 - Working with Diagnostic Imaging Centres and Specialist hospitals (American Hospital, Echo Scan)

 - Training 300 Clinicians on 16 GE courses, across 8 states in Nigeria

 - Building the case and curriculum for Trauma and maternal health in partnership with the Ministry of Health

 - Designing a robust curriculum for the training of paramedics